johnathanvman/F6/index.md

 				if(unit(s[1]).Tags[0] == "Froggirl"){//
 					Entrys.push("CDOM's tongue flings out at SUB and latches on!
 She pulls back sharply, and SUBSHORT flies through the air towards the open maw.
 She's gulped down instantly, forming a large bulge inside DOMSHORT!
 I press my ear to her bloated belly, and hear SUBSHORT moan as she fingers herself one last time!")
 					Entrys.push("CDOM's tongue flings out at SUB and latches on!
 SUBSHORT grabs the tongue and pulls DOMSHORT over to her.
 CSUBSHORT kisses the other girl and says she'd be glad to be a snack.
-She lets DOMSHORT swallow her down, and soon screams out in ecstasy while digesting inside the froggirl!")
+She lets DOMSHORT swallow her down, and soon screams out in ecstasy while digesting inside the froggirl!") if(unit(s[2]).legs){
+						Entrys.push(
+							choose(["CDOM's tongue latches onto SUB's mound.
+The caught girl whimpers as she's tugged closer.
+DOMSHORT crouches as her quarry arrives.","CDOM hops over to SUB and kneels.","CDOM kneels before SUB and gets between her thighs.","CDOM shoves SUB to the ground before spreading the girls legs."])+ choose([" CSUBSHORT's belly suddenly bloats out as the full length of DOMSHORT's tongue violently thrusts into her."," She gives SUBSHORT's slit a kiss before her tongue plunges its full length inside."," CSUBSHORT suddenly goes still as CDOM's tongue uncoils into her."])+ choose([" Her tongue continues to explore as deep as it can reach as SUBSHORT moans loudly."," CSUBSHORT squirms almost as much as the tongue inside her."," CSUBSHORT holds onto DOMSHORT's head for balance as she's relentlessly pleasured."])+ choose([" When the girl is close DOM aggressivly recoils her sticky appendage, and pulls SUBRACE into her mouth with it!"," CDOM's face gets even more slick when her tongue makes the girl gush.
+My SUBRACE tries to talk, but her legs fly into the air as she's pulled into DOMSHORT's mouth."," CSUB starts swaying her hips as she's assaulted by the slimy appendage.
+She throws her head back as an orgasm wracks her body.
+When she tries to pull away, the tongue pulls back.
+She gulps loudly before she's pulled into the oversized frog mouth."])+ choose(["",choose([" She giggles once she's comfortable, and gives her thanks for the happy ending."," She wiggles around inside and starts to moan again.
+She cums just before she digest!"," They both start to masturbate while holding hands through DOMSHORT's stretchy belly.
+Both reach climax just before SUBSHORT digests!"])])
+						)
+					}

+				}
+				if(unit(s[1]).Tags[0] == "Slimegirl" && unit(s[1]).Tags[0] != "Slimegirl"){
+					/* TODO LATER
+					s[12] == choose(["alone","romantic","assist",""])
+					Entrys.push(
+					choose(["While SUB lies on the GROUND, DOM slowly sneaks up."," I watch DOM slowly sneak up on SUB while she's resting on the GROUND"," CDOM waits for SUB to take a nap before creeping closer."])
+					)

+					//*/
 				}
 				if(unit(s[1]).Tags[0] == "Batgirl"){
 					Entrys = []
 					if(unit(s[1]).Slutty){